Transformations of lattice diagrams and their associated dotted diagrams: Dotted diagrams and their reduced diagrams

 We call deformations I, II, III and IVa {\it good deformations}.
 And we say that a sequence of deformations I, II, III, IVa is {\it in good order} if it satisfies the following rule: \begin{enumerate} \item[(1)] After a deformation IVa satisfying (a1), next comes the deformation III that deletes the created loop component.

 \item[(2)] After a deformation IVa satisfying (a2), next comes the deformation II that deletes the created circle component. \end{enumerate}

-And we call a dotted graph $\Gamma'$ a {\it good reduced graph} of $\Gamma$ if $\Gamma'$ is not applicable of good deformations I, II, III, IVa, and $\Gamma'$ is obtained from $\Gamma$ by a finite sequence of good deformations I, II, III, IVa in good order.
+And we call a dotted diagram $\Gamma'$ a {\it good reduced diagram} of $\Gamma$ if $\Gamma'$ is not applicable of good deformations I, II, III, IVa, and $\Gamma'$ is obtained from $\Gamma$ by a finite sequence of good deformations I, II, III, IVa in good order.

 \end{definition}